stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 16 (P3L3) - Architectural Views.md

 _How many differently configured cars does the diagram allow (diagram shown in lecture)?_

 1 (car body) \* 2 (auto or manual) \* 3 (electric, gas, or hybrid) \* 2 (trailer or no trailer) = 12

+### Feature Diagram Quiz 2

+_Which of the following are valid configurations of cars (diagram shown in lecture)?_

+- Sunroof body, automatic transmission, gas, engine, and pulls trailer
+- Sedan body, manual transmission, gas engine, and electric engine